zmunson85/zmunson85/README.md

   <img src="gitRMimage.png" height ="400"width="1000" title="hover text">
 </p>

 <h1 align="center"> 👋 Hello All, I am Zach.
-Becoming a Software Developer is a great journey and I like where things are going.
+Becoming a Software Developer has been a great journey so far and I like where things are going.
 Follow me, feel free to offer any suggestions or pointers, you can follow me and star some of projects if you like them.
 I love to learn and grow, please feel free to contact me via email if you have questions about a repo or possibly connect for a colab project. </h1>

 <h6 align="right">Contact Me</h6>
 <p align="right">📧 to zmunson85@gmail.com</p>